 Traditionally, sugarcane producers do not have control over the processing and marketing of their crops.
 Farmers have to sell their crops to a mill, which processes the cane and negotiates the sale of the sugar to national and international buyers.
 As a result, mills dictate prices to the farmers and often gain the largest profits from the sugar industry.
 In 2003, Manduvira organized, and 500 members went on strike until they could get better prices from the mill.

 In 2005, following years of low prices, mistreatment, and declining quality from the mill they were using, Manduvira took another unprecedented step toward independence and began to assume more control over the production process by renting a local mill, Censi y Pirotta.
-This move was so successful thatmembership swelled and the co-op is currently building its own mill, which will be the first farmer-owned mill in Paraguay.
+This move was so successful that membership swelled and the co-op built its own mill, which is the first farmer-owned mill in Paraguay.
 The mill will allow Manduvira to be more competitive, build capacity, and provide additional value to its members.

 "We are the only co-operative of small-scale farmers that have been able to rent their own factory," said Andres Gonzalez, the general manager of Manduvira.
 "Every other of the 77 sugar factories are private companies and the owners are very influential, having lots of political and economic power.
 Power and ownership are inseparable, and there was no one who believed we would be able to rent our own place using just the support and hard work of the co-op members.
 And we've done it with strong management and sound administration, a strong co-operative and strong leadership, and now we are in the very good market position for both the organic and the Fair Trade markets."